Calendar66/EasyVulkan-Public/README.md

 - C++20 compatible compiler
 - CMake 3.20 or higher
 - Vulkan SDK 1.3.x or higher
-- GLFW 3.3 or higher
+- GLFW 3.3 or higher (not required for OpenHarmony)

+### OpenHarmony Additional Requirements
+- OpenHarmony SDK 3.0 or higher
+- Native development tools for OpenHarmony

 ## Installation